Watch out for mixed-content warnings on SSL-sites

 Next to the mentioned hardcoded images, there are a number of other issues that I often see:

-- Embedded video's from Youtube.
-Until a few years ago, youtube embedded video's were served from http, so the old -embed code is insecure.
-You can easilyy fix this: simply change http to https, everything will remain functioning correctly.
+- Embedded videos from Youtube.
+Until a few years ago, youtube embedded videos were served from http, so the old -embed code is insecure.
+You can easily fix this: simply change http to https, and everything will remain functioning correctly.
 Basically, this counts for all embed- and iframe snippets.